 Representing Wales is a 12-month programme which aims to help writers achieve their long-term ambitions.
 Each year, we provide a bespoke development programme to writers who are under-represented in Wales’ literary culture.
 The first edition of the Representing Wales programme focused on Writers of Colour.
 The second edition of the Representing Wales programme is focusing on individuals from low-income backgrounds.
 The upcoming round of the programme will be open to writers who come from an under-represented backgrounds and who write for children and young people.

-The successful cohort will take part in 12 workshops on professional development
+The successful cohort will take part in:

+12 workshops on professional development

-, 6 writing rooms to share and critique creative work, 4 masterclasses on writing techniques and receive one-to-one mentoring sessions throughout the duration of the programme.
+, 6 writing rooms to share and critique creative work

+4 masterclasses on writing techniques

+Every writer in the cohort will also receive one-to-one mentoring sessions throughout the duration of the programme.

 They will also attend occasional events and activities to network and engage with the sector in Wales and beyond.

 Representing Wales development programme for writers is funded by the National Lottery through the Arts Council of Wales.